ju-c/software-engineering-at-google/README.md

 My arbitrary selection of quotes and notes on the book [Software engineering at Google](https://abseil.io/resources/swe-book "Software engineering at Google").

-It's a work in progress, I haven't finished reading it yet.

 - [Management](#management)
     - [What Is Software Engineering?](#what-is-software-engineering)
     - [How to work well on teams](#how-to-work-well-on-teams)